 Contrary to Bayesian statistics, significance tests require a series of pre-defined data to become conclusive.
 Thus, results can be interpreted only when the test is over so the waiting period can cost marketers valuable time and, especially, budget.

 For a significance test to become relevant, it requires a complex setup which might be a drawback to the average marketer as the significance level, power, and effect size must be determined before running a test.

 Google Optimize alternatives and Google Optimize 360 alternatives

 Now that the announcement is official, businesses of any size relying on testing software are looking for Google Optimize alternatives.
-For Shopify-based stores using Google Optimize Standard or Google Optimize 360 within the Google Marketing Platform, Admetrics represents a great alternative, specifically focussing on ad and landingpage tests.
+For online stores using Google Optimize Standard or Google Optimize 360 within the Google Marketing Platform, Admetrics represents a great alternative, specifically focussing on ad and landingpage tests.
 While most marketers have been used to A/B testing, Admetrics Data Studio offers even more than that.
 Its integrated Bayesian statistics engine allows marketers to immerse into an experimentation culture, providing access to insights previously available only to data scientists.